divestedcg/rpm-hardened_malloc/README.md

 		- incompatible with systemd's default seccomp filter, no easy way to override
 - default
 	- prioritizes security, passes all tests
-- bos
-	- same as default, but overrides memcpy/memmove and performs size checks, experimental
 - memefficient
 	- prioritizes memory usage, passes all tests
 		- decreases arenas used from 4 to 1